swamp-lang/website/content/specification/_index.md

 ## Basic Types

-**Swamp** provides fundamental types for storing different kinds of data: Integers (Int) for whole numbers, Floating-point numbers (are in fact Fixed Point numbers) for decimal values, Booleans (Bool) for true/false conditions, and Strings (String) for text.
+**Swamp** provides fundamental types for storing different kinds of data: Integers (Int) for whole numbers, Floating-point numbers (that in reference implementations are Fixed Point numbers) for decimal values, Booleans (Bool) for true/false conditions, and Strings (String) for text.

 ### Integers